maromaUA/snake-game/README.md

 ### Description

 Application based on the classic snake game.
-For controlls you have to use arrow keys, for start/stop you can use space button.
+Use the arrow keys to control the snake and the space bar to start/stop the game.